dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 computes the power xa.
 It does not use any Math object to carry out its task.
 In other words, it has no implicit parameter.

 You can think of static methods as methods that don't have a this parameter.
-(In a nonstatic method, the this parameter refers to the implicit parameter of the method—see Section 4.3.7,「Implicit and Explicit Parameters,」on p.
+(In a nonstatic method, the this parameter refers to the implicit parameter of the method — see Section 4.3.7,「Implicit and Explicit Parameters,」on p.
 150.)

 A static method of the Employee class cannot access the id instance field because it does not operate on an object.
 However, a static method can access a static field.
 Here is an example of such a static method: